proffalken/botonabudget/docs/01_where_am_i.md

 # 01. Where Am I?

-The first task I want to tackle is to make sure the Autonomous Guided Vehicle knows where it is at all times.
+The first task I want to tackle is to make sure the Autonomous Mobile Robot knows where it is at all times.

 To do this, we're going to use two simple components: